Subscribe to join thousands of other ecommerce experts

 An in-depth look at what responsive search ads are

 Responsive search ads, now the default ad type for Google search ads, allow the creation of ads that closely match your potential customers’ searches.
 To get there, Google automatically tests different RSA versions while taking into account all available text assets as well as possible text combinations.
 In doing so, Google identifies the best-performing ad copy, which will then be served on the SERP.
 Note: You can select particular settings dictating the way Google tests your ads.

 How do responsive search ads work?

 Just like every search ad, responsive search ads consist of headlines, descriptions, and a display URL with path fields.
 Once provided, Google tests all assets against each other by automatically rotating the individual assets based on the rotation settings you selected (This can result in over 40,000 unique permutations!).
-Note: Ad rotation settings are to be set on campaign level.
+Note: Ad rotation settings are to be set on the campaign level.
 My recommendation here is to go for “Optimise” because it aligns best with how Google’s algorithm works.
 Remember: Google’s algorithm improves over time and eventually identifies the best performing asset combination – your most promising ad to match a user’s search – and serves it at the right time.

 Are responsive search ads worth it?